 We need your HSP gifts in the world and you will be able to access them better when you can live aligned in your center and feel more in control of your emotional brain.

-Article original title: “The Emotional Brain of the Highly Sensitive Person” – find it and other articles in the blog section of Julie Bjelland’s site.
+Article original title: “The Emotional Brain of the Highly Sensitive Person” – find it in the blog section of Julie Bjelland’s site, which includes other articles and her books and course.

-Follow the image above or this link to a page on the site about her courses and books:
+Follow the image above or this link to Julie Bjelland’s site.

 “HSPs often live in an overwhelming tornado storm, the brain overloaded by emotional and sensory input.
 Being an “untrained” HSP is really hard.
 I want to turn you into a “trained” HSP, one that knows how to navigate the emotional brain and who trusts the tools necessary to live the life you deserve.”